 kubectl describe pod <pod> | grep -A3 "Last State"

-# Deployment rollout history
+# Deployment rollout history — what changed and when?

 kubectl rollout history deployment/<name> -n <ns>